Gwenaëlle Aubry

 Gwenaëlle Aubry (born 2 April 1971) is a French novelist and philosopher.

 Personal life and education

 After two years of preparatory classes at the Lycée Henri-IV in Paris, Aubry began her studies at the École Normale Supérieure in 1989 at the age of eighteen, earning an agrégation in Philosophy in 1992.
 She then received the Knox Scholarship at Trinity College, Cambridge, where she earned a Master of Philosophy.
-In 1999, she received a Doctorate in Philosophy from the Université de Paris IV-Sorbonne.
+In 1998, she received a Doctorate in Philosophy from the Université de Paris IV-Sorbonne.

 She is married to the philosopher Quentin Meillassoux.

 Career

-She was an associate professor in ancient philosophy at the Université de Nancy II from 1999 to 2002.
-She now serves as a Director of Research at the Centre national de la recherche scientifique [National Centre for Scientific Research] and an associate member of the Centre international d'étude de la philosophie française contemporaine [International Center for the Study of Contemporary French Philosophy] (ENS-Ulm).
-She is also a member of the reading committee at the Théâtre national de la Colline.
+She was a Maîtresse de conférences in ancient and general philosophy at the Université de Nancy II from 1999 to 2002.
+Since then she has worked at the Centre national de la recherche scientifique [National Centre for Scientific Research] where she now serves as a Directrice de recherche.
+She is also a member of the Board of Directors at the Théâtre national de la Colline.